gotamist/nlp/README.md

 I've added an MIT license here for my work.
-Respecting the Udacity license for the content and project, I have have added Udacity's stock license within each project's folder.
+Respecting the Udacity license for the content and project, I have have added Udacity's stock license within folder where appropriate.